winduum/winduum-docs/docs/docs/use.md

 It essentially provides ways to leverage use of **CSS properties** as much possible and do more in CSS.
 Because we ❤️ CSS and this is a small modest CSS framework.

-Its approach to **TailwindCSS** is little different.
+Its approach to **TailwindCSS** is a little different.
 It encourages to write components in CSS or other (pre/post)-processors and to use utility classes to enhance the components.

 As a CSS framework it provides only basic UI components.
 You can extend them with your own components or only use [TailwindCSS plugin](/docs/config) with its benefits and make your own complex UX/UI project written mostly in CSS/SASS/LESS.